PavelPZ/riverpod_navigator/README.md

 @override
 TypedPath appNavigationLogic(TypedPath ongoingPath) {
   final userIsLogged = ref.read(userIsLoggedProvider);

   // if user is not logged in and some of screen in navigations stack needs login => redirect to LoginScreen if (!userIsLogged && ongoingPath.any((segment) => needsLogin(segment)) return [LoginSegment()];

   // user is logged and LogginScreen is going to display => redirect to HomeScreen if (userIsLogged && ongoingPath.any((segment) => segment is LoginSegment) return [HomeSegment()];)

   // no redirection is needed
   return ongoingPath;
 }
 ```

-Note: we need the "needsLogin" function that returns true when a login is required for given screen segment
+Note: *we need the "needsLogin" function that returns true when a login is required for given screen*

 ### Thats it

-To je vše podstatné pro realizaci login flow.
-S riverpod je použití Flutter Navigator 2.0 opravdu jednoduché.
-Podívejte se, jak snadno pak vypadá Loggin button:

-This is all for implementing a login flow
+This is all essential for the implementation of the login flow.
-With Riverpod & Freezed, using Flutter Navigator 2.0 is really easy.
+With Riverpod, using Flutter Navigator 2.0 is really easy.
-See how easy the Loggin button looks:
+See how the Loggin button looks:

 #### Login Button
 ```dart